dongheenam/dongheenam.info/content/courses/jpn-maths-1/functions/quadratic-graphs/3-transformations-1.md

 {{% /details %}}

-We have [already discussed](../quadratic-functions) transformations of $y=ax^2$, but we will have a deeper look at the transformations of quadratic graphs in general.
+It is time to build upon [the transformations](../quadratic-functions) of $y=ax^2$ and have a deeper look at the transformations of quadratic graphs in general.
 In this lesson, we will:
 - Find the translation of a quadratic graph in general form.
 - Solve problems using the translations of quadratic graphs.